-Internet browsing and surfing have become an inseparable part of our lives today.
-Every day we would browse ‘n’ number of websites to shop, search, explore, and buy services or just to Google.
+Internet browsing and surfing have become inseparable parts of our lives today.
+Every day we would browse ‘n’ number of websites to shop, search, explore, and buy services or just Google.
 We stop only on a few websites or want to visit those repeatedly.

 Others don’t seem to be too appealing.
-Well, a major reason for visiting a particular website more than once is its website design layout.
-Although it’s a tough balance to achieve a well-designed and streamlined functional web page is well worth the effort to improve customer’s experience.
+Its design layout is a significant reason for visiting a particular website more than once.
+Although it’s a tricky balance to achieve, a well-designed and streamlined functional web page is well worth the effort to improve customer experience.

 It has been a proven fact now that the item that affects the presumed trustworthiness of a website is its design and not the content inputted.
-A perfectly designed web page does not have to put a lot of effort in other aspects to hold a visitor on your web page.
-UX and UI design in tandem form the entire layout and functionality of a web page.
+A perfectly designed web page does not have to put much effort into other aspects to hold a visitor on your page.
+UX and UI design, in tandem, form a web page’s entire layout and functionality.

 The master of putting up a perfect website design layout is McDonald’s.
-They have literally put down everything in proper place, even how to place pickle.
-So, you would also want to come up with something as good as or even better than McDonald’s.
+They have put down everything in the proper place, even how to place pickles.
+So, you would also want to develop something as good as or even better than McDonald’s.

 Top 10 Steps of Website Design Layout

-- Have a professionally designed logo properly linked to the Home Page
+- Have a professionally designed logo adequately linked to the Home Page

 - Use intuitive navigation

-- Avoid Clutter and give breathing space for visitors
+- Avoid Clutter and provide breathing space for visitors

 - Use Colors and Images strategically for responsive web